Classical shadows based on locally-entangled measurements: Discussion

-At the same time, generic shallow shadows retain some important advantages.
+At the same time, generic shallow shadows retain some significant advantages.
 First of all, shallow shadows can efficiently learn many-body fidelity (at depth $t \sim \log(N)$), akin to random Clifford measurements~\cite{bertoni_shallow_2022}.
 This is beyond the scope of locally-entangled shadows.
-Within Pauli estimation, generic shallow shadows are more efficient for estimating expectation values of local Pauli operators in 1D with a finite (sufficiently low) density of identity operators between their endpoints~\cite{ippoliti_operator_2023}.
-These operators would have a finite density of broken dimers and thus be impossible to learn in Bell shadows and expensive to learn under general two-qubit measurements, cf Eq.~\eqref{eq:shdn_delta_approx}.
+Within Pauli estimation, generic shallow shadows may be more efficient for estimating expectation values of local Pauli operators in 1D with a finite density of ``holes'' (identity operators) between their endpoints, depending on the density of holes---see the discussion at the end of Sec.~\ref{sec:quasi-bell}.